 Give your home access to Mother Nature

 Biophilic design elements are essential in today’s modern home designs.
 To incorporate nature in your home’s design, orient the building properly so it captures daylight, breeze, and views.
-Work with an architect to get the right window-to-wall ratio and to ensure your home’s overall energy performance.
+Work with a designer to get the right window-to-wall ratio and to ensure your home’s overall energy performance.

 Incorporate blue and green elements to your design as well.
 Give your garden and outdoor living spaces some love with landscaping.
 Add water features such as a pond or fountain as well.